rafosorio/iks-workshop/_docs/vimeo/vimeo-home.md

         `
 ```

-- The above script snippet is from an open source librarie that you can get more details from this [website](https://wesleyluyten.com/projects/vimeo-wrap)
+- The above script snippet is from an open source library; get more details [here](https://wesleyluyten.com/projects/vimeo-wrap)

 - Save the file.